0xDBFB7/ionprinter/documents/log/philosophy.md

 Having recently worked at length with a mathematician, I am beginning to realize the depth of the difference in philosophy between the mathematician and the physicist.

-The mathematician in question has stated that they have not learned anything the required course material.
+The mathematician in question has stated that they have not learned anything beyond the required course material.
 Even the physical properties that I find most captivating (the confusing, contradictory principles that drive a Crooke's Radiometer, for instance) were met with only a blank stare.

 > "What's this?", she says, picking up the worn, cracked radiometer.
 She tries blowing at it like a pinwheel.
 >